mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ## Default props

-Every Material UI component has preset values for each of its props by default.
+Every Material UI component has default preset values for each of its props.
 To change these default values, use the `defaultProps` key exposed in the theme's `components` key:

 ```js